 The young people will participate in five classroom-based sessions learning about the filmmaking process and writing and developing their screenplays.
 They will then be put into small groups of 5 or 6 and will all get the opportunity to write, direct, produce and edit their short films using professional filmmaking equipment.
 They will work with professional filmmakers during the post-production process, giving them the opportunity to learn from experts.
 Once the films have been completed, they will be screened at a Curzon cinema, where students can bring their parents/carers along and share the films with their local community.
 All students will get a special edition DVD of their film which they can use in their portfolio.

-The course will start on 5 May 2021 and finish on 30 September 2021.
-To find out more information or to register, email email@example.com or visit Film Skool’s facebook page: https://www.facebook.com/filmskool/
+To find out more information, email email@example.com or visit Film Skool’s facebook page: https://www.facebook.com/filmskool/

 The Harrow Recreation Ground Users Association is a voluntary group of users of the park who organise free events in the Harrow ‘Rec’.

 We have funded their Music in the Park and Community Gardening where everyone is welcome to join in gardening, including beginners and experts!
 HRUA has also offered one year free HRUA Membership to Origin residents to make a difference by giving input of how to improve the park and also share in the free events.

 HRUA organises fun events.
 Planned for 2022 to 2023 are: Music in the Park; Festival of International Dance and Music; Kites & Bikes; Bug Hunt; Tree Walk; Fun Day; Dog Show.
 To view the full calendar of events HRUA are putting on over the next year click here.